 Bourbon House serves up fresh seasonal seafood using only local ingredients and offers an oyster bar and a number of single-batch bourbons in a lively but relaxing environment.

 The 50-suite Hotel Monteleone's a 19th-century Royal St landmark.
-The suites are capped with a 24hr fitness center, spa, and heated rooftop pool, and night-capped by the haunted lobby's historic revolving Carousel Bar.
+The suites are capped with a 24-hour fitness center, spa, and heated rooftop pool, and night-capped by the haunted lobby's historic revolving Carousel Bar.

-This spirited restaurant south of Bourbon Street (hence the name) is a modern-day Creole saloon, serving up creative riffs on traditional 'tails, bar snacks like crispy pork skin & spicy beer nuts, and 25 cent martinis (limit 3 per person… 'cause that's definitely enough).
+This spirited restaurant south of Bourbon St (hence the name) is a modern-day Creole saloon, serving up creative riffs on traditional 'tails, bar snacks like crispy pork skin & spicy beer nuts, and 25 cent martinis (limit three per person… 'cause that's definitely enough).